 Research results so far

 Through a network of partnerships and local growers, Enroth and Henning have spent several years researching ginger.
 This summer, they’re exploring alternatives to growing in high tunnels at six test sites in Central Illinois.

-While ginger is a tropical plant, it does not grow well in extreme temperatures, and high tunnels can reach 120°F in the summer.
-They will plant ginger in caterpillar tunnels, which are more temporary structures, removing the plastic cover and replacing it with a shade cloth when temperatures get too high.
+While ginger is a tropical plant, it does not grow well in extreme temperatures.
+High tunnels can reach 120°F in the summer.
+They will plant ginger caterpillar tunnels, which are more temporary structures, removing the plastic cover and replacing it with a shade cloth when temperatures get too high.